kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/05-get-data-in-gatsby/18-learning-gatsby-queries.md

 ## Page Queries
 * Can be dynamic with variables
 * Can only be run on a top level page
+    - If you want to have variables in your query, it HAS TO HAPPEN AT A PAGE LEVEL (limitation of gatsby)

 ## Static Queries
 * Can not be dynamic, no variables can be passed in